Luton Airport Parkway station

-Luton Airport Parkway railway station is on the Midland Main Line in England, serving south Luton and Luton Airport in Bedfordshire.
-The station is situated in Park Town, Luton, being 29.27 mi from London St Pancras between Harpenden to the south and Luton to the north.
+Luton Airport Parkway station is on the Midland Main Line in England, serving south Luton and Luton Airport in Bedfordshire.
+The station is situated in Luton's Park Town district, being 29.27 mi from London St Pancras between Harpenden to the south and Luton to the north.
 Its three-letter station code is LTN, also the IATA code for the airport.

 The station is served by Thameslink operated trains on the Thameslink route and by East Midlands Railway.

 It is situated approximately 1 mi west of the airport.
 Luton DART, a light rail/people mover transit, links the station to the airport terminal.